sofacles/take-this-paint/README.md

 I started with `npx express-generator-typescript server`, but found it confusing and instead went with: https://blog.logrocket.com/how-to-set-up-node-typescript-express/

+## Adding typescript manually to a vanilla node project

 in a new server folder I run `npm init --yes`

 `npm install express dotenv`